The Audeze SINE DX is a limited edition open-back version of the original portable planar SINE headphones. It is priced at $599.

 Tuned For Audiophiles

-The SINE DX is basically an open back version of the portable on-ear planar SINE but without the Cipher experience.
+The SINE DX is an open-back version of the portable on-ear planar SINE but without the Cipher experience.
 It is tuned by Audeze specifically for an audiophile audience so whilst there may well be a slight bass boost similar to the SINE the effect will not sound ‘correct” on the DX.
 Thus the DX is a pure analog experience for DAP and desktop lovers, more old school if you will for people like you and me.

-Whilst it is pitched as having the qualities we love from open designs it still very much a SINE in terms of design and purposed intent though with less isolation.
+Whilst it is pitched as having the qualities we love from open designs it is still very much a SINE in terms of design and purposed intent though with less isolation.
 This is less of an outdoor headphone but still a transportable option.
 Think office, long train rides maybe, at home and in the office.
 At 240g the SINE DX is going to be much more comfortable on your head than any of the LCD series for moving around with.

 The initial discussions seemed to indicate a very limited run of just 80 making it one of those very rare beasts.
 Now, though, it looks like the first 80 would be sold at a very competitive $499 and once restocked it would be sold at $599 making this a slightly more premium version of the SINE.
-The Audeze website pricing as of today seems to confirm that but they also seem to be still selling like hot cakes.
+The Audeze website pricing as of today seems to confirm that but they also seem to be still selling like hotcakes.

-SINE owners will recognize the form factor of the DX in an instant since it is basically the same in terms of design.
-The fruits of the DesignWorksUSA partnership really look rich in potential with the EL8 and now the SINE DX taking their cues from the drawing boards of one of BMW’s best and brightest.
+SINE owners will recognize the form factor of the DX in an instant since it is the same in terms of design.
+The fruits of the DesignWorksUSA partnership look rich in potential with the EL8 and now the SINE DX taking their cues from the drawing boards of one of BMW’s best and brightest.